 In 1986 the PEI Self-Insurance and Risk Management (Fund) was established by the Government of Prince Edward Island under the Financial Administration Act.
 The volatile insurance market of the day caused premiums to escalate, and there was a reluctance to insure Government sector entities.
 To counter the effects of escalating premiums and diminishing coverage limits, it was the decision of Government to establish its own self-insurance program.
-For 10 years the program administered by the Risk Management and Insurance Fund (RMI) insured the liability exposures for Government, the health sector, and school boards.
-The program has been responsible for building a surplus fund of approximately \$9.3 million after paying claim and administration costs.
+The program administered by Risk Management and Insurance (RMI) insured the liability exposures for Government, the health sector, school boards and Crown Corporations.
+Since inception, the Fund has built up a surplus of approximately \$11.6 million after paying claim and administration costs.
 In addition, RMI has established risk and claims management services designed specifically for Government and all associated PEI public sector organizations.

 In 1997 property premiums with private insurers were increasing.
 The increased rates were a reflection of trends in the world marketplace and not the loss experience of the Province.
 A decision was made to increase our loss retention of \$500,000 on Government, School and Health Sector properties.
 Treasury Board approved including these exposures under the umbrella of the existing self-insurance fund.
 Stop loss insurance with an aggregate of \$1 million is purchased to limit Government's exposure for any one policy year and for any one loss.
 Although the events of September 2001 had a devastating effect on the insurance marketplace, Government was able to maintain stability with its rates, due to the capacity of the fund.
 In 2005, the program was further expanded to insure the entire automobile fleets of Government, Health and School Boards/Districts under the Fund.
 Government Departments, Agencies, Commissions, Crown Corporations and School Boards realized an immediate premium savings of approximately 40 per cent.
-In 2011 due to soft market conditions we were able to negotiate a reduction of our property loss retention from \$500,000 to \$250,000.
+In 2011, due to soft market conditions, we were able to negotiate a reduction of our property loss retention from \$500,000 to \$250,000.
 This year our property loss retention on Government locations was \$250,000.
 Schools were \$250,000 and Health Sector was \$100,000.

-The growth of the Fund, over the last 30 years, has required our section to expand its risk capacity and the professional services needed for our clients to manage new risks, more effectively.
+The growth of the Fund, over the last 32 years, has required our section to expand its risk capacity and the professional services needed for our clients to manage new risks, more effectively.
 We now have a diversified book of business and only special risks are insured in the private sector market.
 The Financial Administration Act serves as our guide to limit eligibility to reporting entities and those who use the Treasury Board Policy and Procedure Manual as their management guide.

 World terrorism events and volatile climate change makes managing risk more challenging.
 Risk Management and Insurance continues to expand programs and services to our clients in Government and other public sector entities funded by Government.
 We have been able to negotiate favorable premiums with a balance between very low risk property and liability exposures, with those which by nature of the business conducted are more likely to have claims made against them.
-The insurance market for the past several years has been competitive and forecasters are predicting no significant premium increases for 2017/2018.
+The insurance market for the past several years have been competitive.
+This is no longer the case as during our negotiations with our excess insurers for the 2019-2020 renewal terms we have seen premiums trending upward with some insurance markets declining coverage.
+The insurance markets are now experiencing a "hard market".
+Premiums will likely continue on this upward trend for the foreseeable future.